About Furness Economic Development Forum

 Identifies opportunities for companies to exploit gaps with new market offerings.
 It also helps to attract inward investment whereby incoming firms can work with local suppliers or foster growth of new businesses locally which seek to fill identified gaps.

-FURNESS SUPPLIER GROUP OR GROUPS
+THE FURNESS ENERGY FORUM, a SUPPLIER GROUP

 BROKERING LINKS BETWEEN SUPPLIERS AND BUYERS